DevMiser/Sonos-Album-Art-Display/README.md

 If asked whether you want to continue, enter **Y** and press Enter.

 > **Note:** Raspberry Pi OS images typically already include `python3-pygame`, `python3-pil`, and NetworkManager (`nmcli`) — the command above is a safety net in case any are missing.
-Unlike an HDMI display, this DSI touchscreen exposes its backlight directly through the Linux `sysfs` interface, so **`ddcutil` is not needed** for this project on this display — if you see a log line mentioning a different screen-off method being probed, that's just the fallback chain being checked, not an error.
+Unlike an HDMI display, the Hosyond 7-inch DSI Touchscreen display exposes its backlight directly through the Linux `sysfs` interface, so **`ddcutil` is not needed** for this project on this display — if you see a log line mentioning a different screen-off method being probed, that's just the fallback chain being checked, not an error.

 ### 5. Clone the Repository